 As indicated by some of the examples, the trope is not necessarily limited to villains.
 A hero might offer a villain (or another hero with whom he is fighting for some reason) a chance to back down if the hero prefers to avoid unnecessary violence or simply wants the problem resolved as quickly as possible.

 Compare Point of No Return and You Can Turn Back.
 May involve somebody asking Are You Sure You Want to Do That?, saying that you are Years Too Early for this fight, or warning Don't Make Me Destroy You.
 Sometimes One Free Hit is a form of this, since it gives someone a chance to get in one blow and then call things settled and walk away instead of starting a full scale fight.

-- The Magical World arc climx of Mahou Sensei Negima! has Fate give Negi two chances to walk away from the conflict offering safe passage back to the non-magical 'real' world for our hero and his friends.
+- The Magical World arc climax of Negima!
+Magister Negi Magi has Fate give Negi two chances to walk away from the conflict offering safe passage back to the non-magical 'real' world for our hero and his friends.
 Negi seriously considers it.